paugier/nbabel/py/vector.md

 the lack of a Python extension specialized for this task (Python OOP for computing).

-Note that Numpy API is not adapted for this task.
+In my humble opinion, Numpy API is not adapted for this task.
 Numpy has been designed for CPython, an interpreter without JIT compilation. (i) The strategy to be (relatively) efficient is to avoid interactions with the Python interpreter in computationally intensive parts. (ii) Thus, Numpy is not built to define array types of particular dtype and size, and to use these types for Python object oriented codes. (iii) Finally (but [this could be changed](https://github.com/hpyproject/hpy/issues/137)), the core of Numpy uses the CPython C API so it cannot be accelerated by alternative Python implementations (in particular PyPy).